-The nominees for election as directors of the Fund identified above are also the nominees for election to the Board of Directors of PEO, the Fund's non-controlled affiliate that is part of the Fund Complex, of which the Fund owned 2,186,774 shares, representing 8.9% of the outstanding Common Stock, on December 31, 2021.
+The nominees for election as directors of the Fund identified above are also the nominees for election to the Board of Directors of ADX, part of the Fund Complex.

 Board Leadership Structure

 Six of the Fund's seven directors are not "interested persons," as defined by the Investment Company Act of 1940, as amended (the "Act"), and are independent directors.
 Mr. Stoeckle is the only member of the Board who is an "interested person" under the Act and thus is not an independent director.
 The Board has elected Dr. Kathleen T. McGahran, an Independent Director, to serve as the Chair of the Board.